StollerSystem/Vektor_Kommander/README.md

 ### `js folder` What's up with all the file names in this thing?
 - `entity` for structures that have the ability to interact with one another.
 Also contains the most important class - **entity.js**
-- `effects` for features that do no interact with the materials
+- `effects` for features that do not interact with the materials
 - `powerups` for shapes that have no interaction except the ship
-- `utility` for text, colors, and collision detection
+- `utility` for text, colors, inputs, and detections

 ---
 # Specifics

-*app/asteroids/asteroids.component.ts*
+*asteroids.component.ts*
+---

 The `config` import takes a JSON package and uses it to define variables in the game.
 These include *colors, title, logo, and details* provided by the user.